gloriadli/NetZero2050/index.md

 ### Rest of the Energy Ecosystem

-Let's take a quick look at the remaining three sectors: Commercial, Residential, and Industrial.
+Let's take a quick look at the remaining three sectors: Commercial, Residential, and Industrial (data from <a href="https://www.eia.gov/consumption/"> EIA</a>).
+While electricity sales comprise electricity generation from multiple sources with varying carbon intensities, overall, fossil fuels (natural gas, coal and petroleum) still dominate.

 <iframe src="sankey.html"
     sandbox="allow-same-origin allow-scripts"